nminchow/the-division-2-skill-timers/README.md

 # build electron application for production
 npm run build

 # lint all JS/Vue component files in `src/`
 npm run lint
 ```

+**Note:** The app will only respond to key commands when it detects a window open called "Tom Clancy's The Division 2".
+You can either disable that check [here](https://github.com/nminchow/the-division-2-skill-timers/blob/master/src/renderer/store/modules/activeWindow.js#L8), or create a window with that title.
+On Windows, a notepad window's title is the name of the file, so creating a file called "Tom Clancy's The Division 2" will simulate the game being open.

 ---